petedavis22/Pete-Repo/README.md

-# Pete-Repo
-This is my first repository.
-I am making changes to my GitHub.
-You know, just doing me.
+# Market Segmentation Homework Problem - R
+This is the first time doing a homework assignment in R. In this particular problem, I was performing market segmentation.